 We have already raised the issue of freedom of speech in our article on ways to stay anonymous online.
 One of the solutions ensuring the highest privacy level is Freenet, an open source software facilitating censorship resistance on the web.
 It is a P2P network that runs on top of the Internet and routes encrypted communications through other users’ nodes.
 With Freenet, you can share files, browse and publish “freesites” (websites accessible only through Freenet), and communicate on forums freely, without fear of prosecution.
 It is considered especially secure if used in the “darknet” mode when users connect only to their friends or people they fully trust.
 We’ve already talked about how Freenet works and what challenges we faced while working on the Freenet project; however, we would like to dive deeper and share the results of our fruitful cooperation.
 Here is what we’ve done for Freenet so far.

-- 4 restore the inital functionality of the search index
+the initial functionality of the search index

 Security is a primary point of concern for any software development team, regardless of what kind of software they develop – a P2P network or an e-commerce web platform.
 As for Freenet’s security, there was an issue with Theora video filter and therefore users had to download videos if they wanted to watch them safely.
 Our Redwerk team managed to fix the filter, and now users can watch videos right from the Freenet interface without compromising their identities: the filter simply removes malicious HTML tags.
 We also added the CSRF (cross-site request forgery) protection to plugin KeepAlive.